bifferos/googlephotos/README.md

 in the name.

 You can use this script to walk a series of directories, find media files and change their modified times.
 The script will abort if it finds files whos names it doesn't recognise.
-You should then either fix the regexes or remove the files from the set of files to upload to Google Photos somehow.
+You should then either fix the regexes or remove the files from the set of files to upload to Google Photos.

+## wav_to_mp4.py

+Google photos has no support for audio files.
+The easiest way to deal with these is to create an mp4 from the audio file.
+Just so you have something to look at while the audio is playing you can add a screen with the original file name and the parent directory.  wav_to_mp4.py scans a directory for .wav files and when it finds them creates an mp4 using lossless audio (alac codec) that's playable on most players.

 ## nodts.py